Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Results

-\paragraph{Results on DIR-Lab Dataset.} Table~\ref{dirlab_table} presents the experimental results obtained on the DIR-Lab dataset.
+Table~\ref{dirlab_table} presents the experimental results obtained on the DIR-Lab dataset.
 KAN-IDIR and RandKAN-IDIR achieve the second and third best TRE, respectively, outperformed only by the classical pTV method, which remains SOTA for this dataset against all classical and DL-based approaches.
 However, our methods are significantly faster: RandKAN-IDIR registers pairs in under one minute versus pTV's several minutes.
-Additionally, the performance difference between RandKAN-IDIR and KAN-IDIR is minimal, with only 0.01 mm average TRE gap, while RandKAN-IDIR achieves approximately 30\% faster execution (43.1 s versus 63.3 s).
-Notably, while NODEO and SINR perform competitively on other modalities, they show poor lung CT performance with TRE $\approx4$ times higher than our methods.
+Additionally, the performance difference between RandKAN-IDIR and KAN-IDIR is minimal, with only 0.01~mm average TRE gap, while RandKAN-IDIR achieves approximately 30\% faster execution (43.1 s versus 63.3 s).
+Notably, while NODEO and SINR perform competitively on other modalities, they show poor lung CT performance with TRE $\approx4$ times higher than our~methods.

+Figure~\ref{dirlab_results} visualizes the overlay of the human-defined landmarks used to calculate TRE, showing the qualitative behavior of the evaluated INR-based methods.
 Figure~\ref{hist_results} depicts the distribution of registration errors across all landmark pairs in the DIR-Lab dataset, while Table~\ref{tab:outlier_results} presents the percentage of errors within specified thresholds.
 It demonstrates that our methods not only achieve superior average registration quality but also exhibit improved quality in terms of error distribution and seed-dependent variability.
-Figure~\ref{dirlab_results} visualizes the overlay of the human-defined landmarks used to calculate TRE showing the qualitative behavior of the evaluated INR-based methods.

-\paragraph{Results on OASIS-1 Dataset.} For the OASIS-1 dataset, we also include the learning-based methods such as VoxelMorph and TransMorph in the comparison.
-Table~\ref{tab:oasis_results} shows the results of experiments on the OASIS-1 dataset.
-While learning-based methods outperform case-specific approaches in registration quality, they demand substantial computational resources for training ($10^6\times$ greater training time and $10\times$ higher VRAM consumption on both training and inference).
-Compared to other INR-based methods, KAN-IDIR and RandKAN-IDIR achieve the best and second-best results in terms of DSC and HD95, while maintaining a moderate level of folded voxels in the deformation field.
-Furthermore, among INR-based methods, our models achieve nearly the fastest runtimes and memory consumption of no more than 2.2 GB, enabling their execution on consumer-grade GPUs.
+Under the best seed, KAN-IDIR produces fewer $>$3 mm outliers than IDIR (54 versus 64).
+Under the worst seed, the outlier count for IDIR increases to 120, whereas KAN-IDIR remains nearly unchanged at 58, indicating substantially higher robustness to random initialization.